mvc5/mvc5.github.io/overview/plugins.md

 'response\dispatch' => [Mvc5\Response\Dispatch::class, 'response' => new Dependency('response')]
 ```

-This allows other [response plugins](responsehttpsgithubcommvc5mvc5blobmastersrcpluginresponsephp), such as the [route error plugin](https://github.com/mvc5/mvc5/blob/master/config/service.php#L53), to not have to completely dispatch a [response](https://github.com/mvc5/mvc5/blob/master/src/Response/Response.php).
+This allows other [response plugins](responsehttpsgithubcommvc5mvc5blobmastersrcpluginresponsephp) to not have to completely dispatch a [response](https://github.com/mvc5/mvc5/blob/master/src/Response/Response.php).

 ```php
 'route\error' => [